A Cost-Minimizing Algorithm for School Choice: Conclusion

-The Hungarian algorithm outputs these two matchings, each minimizing this new notion of total cost:

-Note that neither outcome is stable; indeed the minimal preference index stable matching has preference index 2 and total cost 11.

-In the example above the total cost equally considers priorities and preferences.
-For a more sophisticated approach, one could modify the matrix entries by giving different weights to preference index vs. priority index rather than simply taking their sum.
-The choice of these weighting factors would necessarily be context-dependent and we leave the investigation of this thread to future work.Ê We see an overall more robust incorporation of school priories as a very interesting direction for further investigation.

-Another interesting direction for future work is in the incorporation of indifferences.Ê In particular, our Hungarian Mechanisms afford students the opportunity to express indifferences without sacrificing strategyproofness.
-If a student is indifferent between several schools, the ranking number for these schools is simply repeated in the matrix.
-Therefore, students are not able to weight their top choice schools by listing all of their other choices as indifferent since, once their preferences are transcribed into the matrix, the entries following their top ranked school(s) would be smaller than if they had submitted only strict preferences.
-In fact, any dishonest representation of indifferences can only serve to harm a student's chance of receiving their preferred schools.
-There has been much work focusing on indifferences in school priorities (see for instance \cite{ErEr08}), but not as much has been done on student indifferences.
-We believe that this is an interesting thread to follow.

 Our focus on student preferences over school priorities is natural in the current climate in which the public debate over charter schools and school vouchers rages in an attempt to offer parents more control over their children's educational choices.
-The fact that stability often comes at a huge cost in terms of efficiency has already been discussed and repeated at length in the School Choice literature.
+The fact that stability often comes at a loss in efficiency has been discussed at length in the School Choice literature.
 However, there might be cases in which, if we were to allow for simply one student with a violated priority, then we could make considerable efficiency gains (in terms of lower preference index).Ê Our method allows for viewing ``degrees of stability'' (e.g. ``highly stable'' would correspond to a ``low number'' of priority violations) in light of efficiency gains (as determined by the preference index).
-In cases where it is possible to achieve large efficiency gains while remaining highly or semi-stable, it might be advantageous to do so through one of our Hungarian Mechanisms.
-Our methods should also appeal to families, since their preferences are taken into account ``first.''Ê As assignments shift in an attempt to minimize preference violations and/or priority violations, some balance might be reached.
+In cases where it is possible to achieve large efficiency gains while remaining highly or semi-stable, it might be advantageous to do so through our Hungarian Mechanism.
+Our method should also appeal to families, since their preferences are taken into account ``first.''Ê As assignments shift in an attempt to minimize preference violations and/or priority violations, some balance might be reached.